-Connect a detector to the Model 2241 by using the cable provided; firmly pushing the connectors together while twisting clockwise until the connector latches (one-quarter turn).
+Connect a detector to the Model 2241-3 by using the cable provided; firmly pushing the connectors together while twisting clockwise until the connector latches (one-quarter turn).
 The diagram to the left illustrates how this is done.
+Next, place the detector selector switch in the appropriate position.